medienreaktor/news_ia/README.md

 ## Publishing

-Publish your new RSS-feed as described in the Facebook Instant Articles documentation: https://developers.facebook.com/docs/instant-articles/publishing/setup-rss-feed
+Publish your new RSS-feed as described in the [Facebook Instant Articles documentation](https://developers.facebook.com/docs/instant-articles/publishing/setup-rss-feed).